-Berna became the new Head of School for Friends in July 2017.
-She has been dedicated to the field of education for more than 17 years, having held various roles and taught middle and high school students prior to her work in early childhood education.
-Berna has been involved in various volunteer work, to name a few, serving on the DCAEYC Board, providing professional development training’s at conferences and being part of a workgroup for NAEYC initiative “Power to the Profession”.
+Berna holds a BA in English Language Teaching and an MA in Early Childhood Education.
+She has been dedicated to the field of education for more than 20 years, having held various roles and taught middle and high school students prior to her work in early childhood education.
+Berna is a strong advocate for equity in education and has served as a trainer, presenter, board member, and facilitator for various non-profit organizations, including the District of Columbia Association for the Education of Young Children (DCAEYC), and has taken part in a workgroup for NAEYC initiative “Power to the Profession”.
 She believes in lifelong learning and in cherishing each other’s experiences.

 Brian is originally from the Boston area.
 He has spent the past 4 years in DC getting his undergraduate degree at the George Washington University.
 In the last two years of his time in DC, he has worked in various capacities related to the Early Childhood Education field including his work with the Council for Professional Recognition.
 Brian is passionate about social justice and education issues.
 He enjoys hiking and reading.